• Using AI In Invoice Finance

 A good example of how we can apply machine learning is the scanning of published articles on the internet.
 A machine can be continuously scanning newly published news articles that could relate to the customers that we are helping.
 This can be an early warning system if we identify a new story about a client.

-It's time consuming and difficult for a human to manually analyse all the data so this is were a machine can help the human effort.
+It's time-consuming and difficult for a human to manually analyse all the data so this is where a machine can help the human effort.

 Glenn: How are you developing this type of capability?

-James: At Optimum Finance we are working with PHD students that are on the cutting edge of this type of technology.
+James: At Optimum Finance we are working with PhD students that are on the cutting edge of this type of technology.
 They are helping us to build the models to analyse these large volumes of data.
-The data can comes from a mixture of public sources, supplemented with further data sets that we purchase.
+The data can come from a mixture of public sources, supplemented with further data sets that we purchase.

 Glenn: Are there limitations when deploying machine learning?